 - excessive spitting up or swallowing mucus

-Postnasal drip is usually caused by certain changes in the environment or the body.
+Postnasal drip is usually due to certain changes in the environment or the body.

-One of the most common causes of postnasal drip is an allergy.
-Seasonal allergies caused by plants releasing their pollen may cause trigger postnasal drip, as the body produces extra mucus to try and eliminate the pollen spores.
+One of the most common causes of postnasal drip is allergies.
+Seasonal allergies due to plants releasing their pollen may cause trigger postnasal drip, as the body produces extra mucus to try and eliminate the pollen spores.

 Cold weather or dry air can also cause postnasal drip.
 Breathing cold or dry air may irritate a person’s nose and throat, so their body will create mucus to humidify and warm the passages and ease this irritation.

-Cold weather is also associated with viral infections, such as the flu, sinus infections, and the common cold.
+Cold weather also has links to viral infections, such as the flu, sinus infections, and the common cold.
 These infections cause many symptoms, including postnasal drip.

-The body reacts to any invading germs by creating more mucus to flush them out.
-It may be uncomfortable, but it is actually the sign of the body working to stay healthy.
+Additionally, the body reacts to invading germs by creating more mucus to flush them out.
+It may be uncomfortable, but it is actually a sign of the body working to stay healthy.